-Several users have noted that their iPhone will not turn on when trying to start the device.
-This problem is particularly seen for models iPhone4S and iPhone 5 models.
+Several users have noted that their iPhones do not turn on when trying to start the device.
+We often see this particular issue in models iPhone4S, iPhone 5, and some iPhone 6 models.

-- iPhone wont turn on when pressing the home button
+- Won’t turn on when pressing the home button

 - iPhone only works when connected to a wall power outlet directly